 The whole plant is alterative, antibacterial, antipyretic, antiseptic, antispasmodic, astringent, carminative, diuretic, febrifuge, hypotensive, stomachic, styptic, tonic, vermifuge and vulnerary[

-It can be used fresh or dried, for drying it is best harvested in mid-summer[
+The plant can be used fresh or dried, for drying it is best harvested in mid-summer[

 The plant is experimentally antibiotic and hypotensive[